diegoleonardoro/blogs_storage_repo_/README.md

 **Key Points to Note:**

-- Error Handling: The use of BadRequest and Handling**: The use of BadRequestError` throughout the methods standardizes error responses.
+- Error Handling: The use of BadRequestError` throughout the methods standardizes error responses.

 - Caching Strategy: By caching frequently accessed data, the application reduces load on the database and can improve response times.